repositony/posvol/readme.md

 The endian is assumed to be the same as the native type of the system this tool is run on.
 If needed, an option can be provided in future updates.

-Help is printed with the `-h` flag, and `--help` will show examples, default values, examples, and any important behaviour.

 ## Examples